michaelecrippa/XP/README.md

 `I can always read my own code, but it's all my own code.`
 - 40-Hour Week

-Chapter 12 - Pair Programming
+### Chapter 12 - Pair Programming
 `On an XP team, two programmers sitting together at the same machine write all production code.`

+### Chapter 12 - Unit Tests
+`XP test everything that could possible break, using automated tests that must run perfectly al the time.`

+ - Summary of testing steps
+- Testing questions
+  - How do you test when you have an attached database?
+  - What if your tests run really slowly?
+  - What if you can't figure out how to test a class?
+  - Is it OK to test a class by just testing the classes that use it?
+  - How do you know you have tested everything that could possibly break?
+  - What do you do if you have a body already-written code, but not many tests?
+  - What about errors that only show up in collaboration between classes?
+  - What about real-time and multithreading errors?
+  - What about GUIs?
+  - My stuff can't be tested because ...
+### Chapter 14 - Test-first, by Intention
+`Code what you want, not how to do it.
+Always to to express intention in code rather than algorithm.`
+### Chapter 15 - Releasing Changes
+`Using collecitve code ownership and coprehensive unit tests, an XP team releases changes rapidly and reliably`
+ - Code management tools
+ - Troubleshooting
+ - Lots of conflicting edits
+ - Lost changes
+ - Conclusion
+ ### Chapter 16 - Do or Do Not
+ `We've now covered most of the programming aspects of XP.
+Here's a summary f things we do - and things we don't.`